-- Incomplete applications: Do not fill in any missing information on a voter registration application unless you have permission to do so from the applicant. - Don't pay your drive workers by the piece: It's generally best practice not to pay your staff by the number of registrations they collect.
+- Assistance with online registration is currently prohibited - Don't pay your drive workers by the piece: It's illegal in New Mexico to pay someone to solicit registrations based on the number of registrations obtained.
 Pay by the shift or by the hour instead. - Potential funder restrictions: Some funders do not allow the use of their funds for voter registration drives.
 You will need to check your grant paperwork to make sure that you are using funds that are available for this work.